BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

   - to display production in green when "Pop/Factory ROI limit" has been reached.
   - to set auto-colonization planet distance vs value weighting.
 - Governor buttons are now available on Colony panel - Multiple selection.
-- The default value of “Ship build limit ‘Take’ percentage”, for new colonies, can be set in Settings -> Governor Mandate -> Fine Tuning.
+- The default value of "Ship build limit ‘Take’ percentage", for new colonies, can be set in Settings -> Governor Mandate -> Fine Tuning.
 - New Governor option to tell the rich colonies to build up their reserve.
 - Transport path from system to system will now be displayed for Governor sent troops.
 - Production per Worker (Factory) is displayed when Shift is down (instead of Production - Net (Gross))